Title Photo Credit: Kaitlin Ariel Sturgill Photography

 Brandon Perkins v.
 Logan Hurley

 The flyweights square off in fifth bout of the evening.
 Logan Hurley, out of Team Decimation, with a 4 fight experience nod over Perkins, will look to even his record at 3-3, with a win, and keep Perkins winless in his young MMA career.
 Hurley, the longer, taller fighter allowed Perkins to get inside his range, immediately.
-Perkins landed a one-two combo, but was tied up by Stanley, minimizing much damage.
+Perkins landed a one-two combo, but was tied up by Hurley, minimizing much damage.
 Hurley turned Perkins to the cage and after applying some cage control, took Perkins down and moved into full mount.
 After taking several strikes, Perkins gave up his back.
 Hurley locked in both hooks and controlled his opponent for the remainder of the round.
 Perkins showed toughness and determination in withstanding several submission attempts.

 MMA in VA Scorecard: 10-9 Hurley